 - In a bowl, add almond flour, protein powder, cinnamon and sea salt.

-- Add creamy peanut butter.
+- Add creamy peanut butter and maple syrup.
 Mix together to combine.
 You may want to use your hands here to fully combine.

 - Add mini chocolate chips.
 Mix together.

 - In a parchment paper lined 8x8 dish, add mix.
 Press firmly down to fill the bottom of this dish.

 - Place in the freezer for 1 hr.

 - Mix chocolate chunks with coconut oil to melt.

 - Pour on top of dish to coat.
 Top with flaky sea salt.